-Cetara is a small town on the Amalfi coast.
+More than just a small town, Cetara is on the Amalfi coast.
 It is very near to Salerno and Amalfi and you can easily go there from Naples too.
 You can go to Cetara by bus, renting a car or via BookingNaples, hiring one of our professional drivers that can take you there in a comfortable vehicle.

 Cetara is famous for its beaches and for the intense activity of the fishermen who have always lived there.
 Even its name derives from this kind of work!
 Cetaria and cetari, in Latin, designate tuna and sellers of big fishes.
 Plus, these words derive from the Greek word Ketèia, another evidence of the antiquity of this village and this kind of activities favoured by its geography.
 In the root of the name of the village, you can also find the echo of the word citrus, lemon, another of the best and most typical products of the Amalfi coast.